 About Barry J. Nidorf “Sylmar” Juvenile Hall

 Barry J. Nidorf Juvenile Hall (BJNJH), also known as Sylmar Juvenile Hall, is a LA County juvenile detention facility located in Sylmar, CA. BJNJH is a short-term holding facility for “pre-determination” juvenile offenders.
 These are juveniles who are facing criminal charges and are remanded to custody until adjudication and sentencing.
-Once sentencing, juveniles will be transferred from BJNJH and either sent home or sent to a longer term correctional facility.
+Once sentenced, juveniles are transferred from Sylmar and either released to their families or sent to a longer-term correctional facility.
+These lawsuits are about what happened when they were there.

-Juvenile inmates at BJNJH are housed in 16 Living Units that have a maximum capacity of 30 to 35 detainees each.
+Juvenile inmates at Sylmar Juvenile Hall are housed in 16 Living Units that have a maximum capacity of 30 to 35 detainees each.
 The facility has a max capacity of around 500.
-The Living Unit is where the detainees eat, sleep, and tend to their activities of daily living.
-There are four units that house the high-risk offenders.
-In addition, there is a Hope Center on location for males and females to help treat inmates with an acute behavioral issue.
+The Living Unit is where detainees eat, sleep, and attend to their daily activities.
+Four units house the high-risk offenders.
+Additionally, there is a Hope Center on-site for males and females to assist in treating inmates with acute behavioral issues.

 Abuse at Sylmar Juvenile Hall